 There are lots of different varieties of fern.
 I grow several different types in my garden.
-They look so cool and refreshing in the shade when the sun is blazing down and everything else is looking a bit bleached and dry.
+They look so cool and refreshing in the shade when the sun is blazing down, and everything else is looking a bit bleached and dry.

 I grow Maidenhair Fern as well as this more unusual one, whose name escapes me.
-Any ideas from readers gratefully accepted!
+Any ideas from readers are gratefully accepted!

 Best of all, they are fairly long-flowering—over most of the summer and into autumn.

 You can get winter-flowering pansies, so it is possible to have pansies in pots flowering nearly all year round.
 They do a lot better if you give them plant food every two weeks or so.
-Otherwise they might start to die off or simply not produce many flowers.
+Otherwise, they might start to die off or simply not produce many flowers.